ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

     end, distances.${blockOptimization}
 limit 1
 ```

-Census block selection based on user-selected optimization parameters in DuckDB

 The procedure is wrapped in a loop that continues to select blocks until all blocks are assigned, schools run out of space, or adjacent blocks to current assigned areas run out.